 8. Chakrasana (Urdva Dhanurasana)

-The Chakrasana is practiced at the very end of the yoga session.
+The Chakrasana is one of the best yoga poses for detoxification and is practiced at the very end of the yoga session.
 It is a chest opener and helps release congestion and stagnation in the body.
 This asana also helps activate metabolism.
 It opens up the lungs and helps improve breathing.
 It also stimulates the abdominal organs, thereby, improving digestion.

 To know more about this asana, click here: Chakrasana